bmlanguage/bml/documentation.md

         *   Example: `Result<uint32, ErrorCode> myResult;`
     *   **Refinement Types:** `type identifier = baseType where constraint` (type constraints).
         *   Allows to define custom data types with compile-time constraints, adding extra static type checks to the language.
         *   The constraint can be an arbitrary expression, a range or a length constraint, and can also include compile-time functions.
+Refinement types cannot have type parameters.
         *   **Default Value**: The default value of a refinement type is the default value of the underlying base type.
         *   **Examples:**
             *   **Bounds Checks:**